bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 ## Step 4 Implement add more images feature

-In step 4 let's modify our routes, and nest an images resources under galleries resources, so that our routes file should look like something below
+In step 4 let's modify our routes, and nest an images resources under galleries resources, so that our `config/routes.rb` file should look like something below

 {% highlight ruby %}